 Fr.
-Percy’s goal is to improve the health of these children so they will be better protected from infections and diseases such as COVID-19.
+Percy’s goal will focus on improving the health of these children.
+So they will be less vulnerable to infections and diseases such as COVID-19.
 It is also a way of nurturing the children spiritually.
 While mothers and other youth volunteers are preparing the food, the children receive religious instruction, learn prayers, and sometimes watch films about the Blessed Mother and the lives of the saints.

 Feeding the Poor in Brazil